zed-wong/mixin-dev-log/NFT/how-to-transfer-nft-through-js.md

 ---

-Here is the javascript code that used to do the whole thing.
+Here is the javascript code that is used to do the whole thing.

-Assume step 1 and step 2 is done.
+Assume step 1 and step 2 are done.

 ```
 const raw = await MixinClient.makeCollectibleTransactionRaw({